paulhake/building_block_guardrails/lab_exercises/watsonx-instructor-guide.md

 - Show students how to copy code from the lab guide
 - Demonstrate creating new notebook cells for design time testing
 - Run the normal query together and explain the output DataFrame
-- Emphasize: "This is how you'd test your system before going live"
+- Emphasize: "This is how you'd test your system initially before moving to file, programatic, or API driven input"

 **Step 2: Guided Practice (3 min)**
 - Students copy and run frustrated customer case in new cells